Freelancer vs Contractor: does it matter?

 - Freelancers typically operate more independently, completing work on their own time and in their own place of work, meaning that employee communication with freelancers is typically more sparse, sporadic, and impersonal.

-An important note here is that the more personal nature of contractors makes them more prone to being treated as an employee, which can result in significant misclassification fines and penalties.
+An important note here is that the more personal nature of contractors makes them more prone to being treated as employees, which can result in significant misclassification fines and penalties.

 How is a freelancer vs contractor paid?